Historic buildings in Ramsgate: West Cliff Lodge

 West Cliff Lodge was originally built by a Mr. Benson and named Royal Villa.
 He was Helen Lumsden's uncle, and she became engaged to Augustus Pugin after the death of his second wife.
 Her family told her to break it off, Pugin was most upset and visited Mr. Benson for comfort.

 Railway station

 Ramsgate railway station is "possibly the finest New Classical railway station in southern England".
-It is a Grade II listed building built between 1924-1926 by Edwin Fry.
+It is a Grade II listed building built between 1924 and 1926 by Edwin Fry.